Carlos Augusto (footballer)

-Carlos Augusto Zopolato Neves (born 7 January 1999), known as Carlos Augusto, is a Brazilian professional footballer who plays as a left-back or left midfielder for club Inter Milan and the Brazil national team.
-He is also capable of playing as a centre-back, and has been praised for his defensive abilities and his crossing.
+Carlos Augusto Zopolato Neves (born 7 January 1999), known as Carlos Augusto (/pt-BR/), is a Brazilian professional footballer who plays as a left-back or left midfielder for club Inter Milan and the Brazil national team.
+A versatile defender known for his crossing, he can also operate as a centre-back.

 Club career

 Corinthians

 Carlos started his career when he was 12 years old at Corinthians.
 He was part of the 2017 Copa São Paulo de Futebol Júnior squad that ended up as champion.

 Coming through the youth system, Carlos made his professional debut for Corinthians in a friendly against Grêmio on 8 July 2018.
 He made his official debut as a starter against Athletico Paranaense on 4 August of the same year.
 Carlos played 32 official games for Corinthians, scoring one goal.
 He also won the Campeonato Paulista twice: in 2018 and 2019.

 Monza

 On 28 August 2020, Carlos joined newly-promoted Serie B side Monza on a permanent deal.
 He scored his first goal on 12 December 2020, in a 2–0 win over Venezia away from home.
 He became the youngest defender in the 2020–21 Serie B season to score a long-range goal to date.
 Carlos scored his second goal on 22 December, in a 2–0 win at home against Ascoli.
 Carlos was nominated in the Serie B Team of the Season, finishing the season with three goals and two assists.

 Carlos began the 2021–22 season by scoring against Cittadella in the first round of the 2021–22 Coppa Italia on 14 August 2021; the match ended in a 2–1 defeat.
 He was key to helping Monza gain their first promotion to Serie A, after winning the promotion play-off final against Pisa.

 Carlos made his Serie A debut on 13 August 2022, as a starter in a 2–1 defeat to Torino in the 2022–23 season.
 He scored his first Serie A goal on 9 October, in a 2–0 home win against Spezia.
 Carlos finished the season with six goals and five assists.